milanbargiel/kulturgenerator/designer-readme.md

 * Implement changes to code base by changing files with a text editor like [Sublime](https://www.sublimetext.com/).
 * Commit changes to github
 * Do it over and over again for all changes
-* Ask Moritz or Milan to review your code changes on [github.com](https://www.github.com) to integrate them into the master branch.
+* Ask for a code review on [github.com](https://www.github.com) to integrate them into the master branch.

 ```bash
 git add -A # Add all changes